tine-groupware/broadcasthub/README.md

 ### Setup local Tine 2.0 development instance ###
-In general see README in `tine20-docker` repository.
+In general see README in `tine20/docker` repository.
 Webpack build etc. for the frontend can be omitted, since we only need the Tine 2.0 Server JSON API.

 #### Setup auth token channel for development ####
-This has been tested with `tine20-docker` repository, commit `f21cab925f46709efbdf301992967377b533e662`.
+This is already integrated and should be applied automatically in the `tine20/docker` repository. authTokenChanels` is configured in `configs/broadcasthub/broadcasthub.inc.php`, which is mounted in the Broadcasthub container in `compose/broadcasthub.yml`.

+The entry in table `tine20_auth_token` is generated with the Tine 2.0 setup task `setup.php --add_auth_token --` executed in `cli/Commands/Tine/TineInstallCommand.php`.

+This is how it was done before the automation and integration of the Broadcasthub into the the `tine20/docker` setup:

-Prior to any execution or build in the local `tine20-docker` project modify the following file:
+Prior to any execution or build in the local `tine20/docker` project modify the following file:

 `configs/conf.d/custom.inc.php`